 The migrants in Morocco have experienced much hardship before arriving there, such as human trafficking and other forms of exploitation.
 They are desperate to pass through the country to Europe, to rest and remain, worn out from their experience, or simply wish to return home.
-They arrive in need of physical, mental health, and spiritual care.
+They arrive in need of physical and mental health care, and spiritual care.